sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     The payment method to use (should correspond to a payment method in your database, eg: Cash) DONATIONTYPE
     The payment type to use (should correspond to a payment type in your database).
-LICENSETYPE
+DONATIONGIFTAID
+    Y / N if the payment should have the giftaid flag set LICENSETYPE
     The license type to use (licenses need at least person info) LICENSENUMBER